What Is Phantom Power? When You Need 48V

 The one warning

 Passive ribbon microphones can be damaged by phantom power.
 If you ever use a vintage or passive ribbon, switch 48V off first and check the manual.
+It’s worth knowing whether your ribbon microphone is passive or active before you reach for the button.
 For modern condensers and dynamics, phantom power is safe.

 How to use it